How to win the Birdsville Races (dress-up competition) in 6 steps

 The Fashions on the Field is run on the Saturday of the race meet in the afternoon, but the process begins early.
 Once you arrive through the big gate, the judges begin to circulate through the crowd to find potential talent for the ‘Best Dressed Man’, ‘Best Dressed Family’, ‘Best Hat’ and of course, the ‘Best Novelty Dressed Individual or Group’.

 Don’t let the term ‘Novelty’ fool you.
 The competition itself is serious business.
 All nominees nervously stare each other off as they wait to be introduced on stage.
 With a little help from some adrenalin, as my webbed feet met the platform I took the opportunity to show the crowds the Birdsville Bird Strut, the annual mating dance.
 Nothing special, really.
-But it got a good laugh from the crowd and may have helped the Birdsville Bird soar over the singing Elvis, the twice tattooed and g-string wearing Snaz and the cast of Sesame Street who truly deserved the prize after sweating it up in onesies all day.
+But it got a good laugh from the crowd and may have helped the Birdsville Bird soar over the singing Elvis, the twice tattooed g-string wearing Snaz and the cast of Sesame Street who truly deserved the prize after sweating it up in onesies all day.

 6. From early bird to night owl

-If you’re lucky enough to take out the Birdsville Races’ coveted fancy dress award, you have to be in for a long night.
+If you’re lucky enough to take out the Birdsville Races’ coveted fancy dress award, you have to be up for a long night.
 The races are loads of fun, but the after-party at the Birdsville Hotel is nothing short of legendary.
 There’s beer to be drunk, cans to be crushed on the ground and yarns to be spun with new mates.
 It’s one of the best parts of the races weekend.
 The Birdsville Bird had a busy celebratory schedule and nearly even got married to Big Bird! #birdistheword

 Going to the Birdsville Races?
 What will you wear to take out Fashions on the Field?